rayprakash/OfficeDocs-O365ITPro/Office365-Admin/setup/domains-faq.md

 Using a custom domain like "**rob\@contoso.com**" with Office 365 can help build credibility and recognition for your brand.

 You can [buy a domain in Office 365 and we'll set it up automatically](../get-help-with-domains/buy-a-domain-name.md), or you can buy or bring one you already own from a domain registrar.

+## What is a domain name extension?
+A domain extension is the last part of a domain name.
+For example, ".com" is the extension of "microsoft.com" domain.

+There are over thousands of domain extensions available on the internet.
+However, only a few of them are most popular and widely used such as .com, .net, .org, .edu, etc. These domain extensions were created to differentiate different kinds of websites.
+For example, .com is primarily used for commercial businesses, .net is used for networking related websites and businesses, .org is used for non-profit organizations.

+If you are going to start a website, whether a business or non-profit organzation, you need to know the difference between domain extensions.
+Get full details <a href="https://www.wpmyweb.com/beginners-guide/com-vs-net.html" target="_blank">here</a>.

 ## Can I transfer a domain I purchased from Microsoft to another provider?